-When Apple launched the iPhone, it set out to create a premium smartphone that did not compromise in quality.
+When Apple launched the iPhone, it set out to create a premium smartphone that did not compromise on quality.
 Having positioned the product in this manner, Apple cannot afford to not use premium components within an iPhone.
 Setting aside Apple’s huge profit margins, the components inside iPhone still cost a lot more than most Android competitors.

 Analyst firm IHS iSuppli has calculated the price of components used in smartphones in a detailed manner.
-To consider a simple example, if a Moto G and an iPhone are compared then aside from the battery, almost every other component of the former costs less than the ones present in the latter.
-These include the NAND flash, the display, the memory, the interface and the sensors.
-In fact, some of Moto G’s components cost about half of that of the iPhone.
-The box contents provided with Moto G also cost much less than those provided with the iPhone.
-Rough estimates by iSuppli put the components and assembly cost of a Moto G at around $110 while that of an iPhone at around $200.
-This shows that Apple does have a high manufacturing cost for an iPhone, but it certainly does not explain the final retail cost of it which exceeds $600.
+To consider a simple example, if a Moto G and an iPhone are compared, then aside from the battery, almost every other component of the former costs less than the ones present in the latter.

 The Apple Ecosystem

-When you purchase the iPhone, you actually buy into the Apple ecosystem that allows access to more than a million apps and features like iMessage, FaceTime and iCloud services that are bundled free.
-Above everything, there is the proprietary iOS platform and periodic updates and upgrades included with it.
+When you purchase the iPhone, you buy into the Apple ecosystem that allows access to more than a million apps and features like iMessage, FaceTime, and iCloud services that are bundled free.
+Above everything, the proprietary iOS platform and periodic updates and upgrades are included with it.

-The Apple-nomics Factor
+The Apple-comics Factor

-Another important factor that adds to the price of the iPhone is the unique economics in play when compared to the Android smartphones.
-As discussed above, Apple does pay more than the competition to have the iPhones built.
+Another important factor that adds to the price of the iPhone is the unique economics in play compared to the Android smartphones.
+As discussed above, Apple does pay more than the competition to build iPhones.
 Due to this lofty base cost, the supply of iPhones is comparatively lesser than the premium Android competitors.

 The iBuzz Wave

 The company has been extremely effective in getting its pre-existing customers on board to buy any of its new product launches.
-This results in a massive sellout as soon as a new product hits the stores.
-The primary appeal that causes this kind of wildfire is that it’s a one brand product and therefore there is just one release of a new iteration every year.
-The expense needed to create this near constant buzz to ‘maintain the herd’, so to speak, gets added into the iPhone’s retail cost.
+It results in a massive sellout as soon as a new product hits the stores.
+The primary appeal that causes this kind of wildfire is that it’s a one-brand product; therefore, there is just one release of a new iteration every year.
+The expense needed to create this near-constant buzz to ‘maintain the herd,’ so to speak, gets added into the iPhone’s retail cost.

-To add it all up, Apple’s business is based on a increased profit margin model that is in direct contrast to most of its Android competitors who work on a high volume business model.
-Apple can sustain such a high pricing for iPhone due to the supply-demand economics and its enviable brand following.
+Add it all up, Apple’s business is based on an increased profit margin model that is in direct contrast to most of its Android competitors who work on a high volume business model.
+Apple can sustain such high pricing for iPhone due to the supply-demand economics and its enviable brand following.